Yoav666s/dnd-wiki/collections/_rules/adventuring.md

 By its nature, adventuring involves delving into places that are dark, dangerous, and full of mysteries to be explored.
 The rules in this section cover some of the most important ways in which adventurers interact with the environment in such places.

 ## Falling
 A fall from a great height is one of the most common hazards facing an adventurer.
 At the end of a fall, a creature takes 1d6 bludgeoning damage for every 10 feet it fell, to a maximum of 20d6.
-The creature lands [[Prone]], unless it avoids taking damage from the fall.
+The creature lands [[prone]], unless it avoids taking damage from the fall.

 ## Suffocating
 A creature can hold its breath for a number of minutes equal to 1 + its Constitution modifier (minimum of 30 seconds).